eedygreen/Cloud-Developer/README.md

-# Cloud-Developer-Nanodegree
+# Cloud-Developer
-AWS Cloud Developer Engineering program with Udacity.
+AWS Cloud Developer Engineering.
 The projects on this program are:
 - Static Website on S3 with Cloudfront to reduce latency
 - Fullstack Application Development on ElasticBeanstalk